-You will be seen by the doctors, nurses, dietitian, speech and language therapist and prosthetist regularly to review your progress and offered support and advice.
+You will be seen by the doctors, nurses, dietitian, SLT and prosthetist regularly to review your progress and offer support and advice.
 The doctors will let you know when you can begin to eat and drink.
-At first your tongue will be bulky and swollen inside your mouth but this will reduce gradually.
-Any stitches on the tongue are usually dissolvable.

-Stiches to the nose and face will be removed five to seven days after surgery.
+If you have had a piece of your hip or bone in your lower leg removed then you will be seen by a physiotherapist to support with walking.
+Any stitches inside the mouth are usually dissolvable.
+Stitches to the nose and face will be removed five to seven days after surgery.
 Any stitches or clips in your neck, arm or leg are usually removed after about 10 days.
 If you have a plaster cast on your arm this will be removed before you go home.

-A discharge date will be discussed and decided depending on your recovery.
+The decision about when you can leave hospital depends on your recovery.
 The nurses on the ward will plan any extra care you may need after you leave hospital, such as visits from the district nurses if you need a dressing.